Getting diagnosis information for bug reports

 This is probably the first thing you'll need to circumvent.
 By default, you're not allowed to attach GDB to KWin on a kernel which has the Yama security module enabled.

 Yama is a kernel security feature which might or might not be enabled depending on your distro.
 In case it is, you'll need to explicitly allow GDB to attach to a non-inferior process:

 Do I have to write down the debug output by hand ????

 You just copy the gdb output into a file.

 gdb --pid `pidof kwin_x11` 2>&1 | tee kwin.gdb

-I don't know nothing about gdb, how do I obtain a stacktrace?
+I know nothing about GDB, how do I obtain a stacktrace?

-After attaching to the process, you likely want to cause a certain condition (halt or crash) - in that case you first need to
+Immediately after attaching GDB, it will stop the process, but you'll likely want to cause a certain condition (halt or crash) while KWin is running - in that case you first need to

-If kwin does not crash, but you want to inspect the stack at some other time, you firt need to interrupt the process, press
+If KWin does not crash, but you want to inspect the stack at some other time, you'll first need to interrupt the process by pressing